 Trekking Equipment And Gears cost

 You can also rent these gears at some shops in Thamel if you want to save some money.
-It costs around USD 1 to 10 per day to rent these items.
+It costs around USD 1 to 10 per day to rent Equipment And Gear.

 Total Overall Cost